SamuelOvuema/Dareyio-pbl/Project9.md

 ## CONFIGURE JENKINS TO COPY FILES TO NFS SERVER VIA SSH

-**Step 3 – Configure Jenkins to copy files to NFS server via SSH**
+**Step 3 – Configure Jenkins to copy files to the NFS server via SSH**

 Now we have our artifacts saved locally on the Jenkins server, the next step is to copy them to our NFS server to /mnt/apps directory.

 Jenkins is a highly extendable application and there are 1400+ plugins available.
-We will need a plugin that is called “Publish Over SSH”.
+We will need a plugin that is called [“Publish Over SSH”](https://plugins.jenkins.io/publish-over-ssh/).

-1. Install “Publish Over SSH” plugin.
+1. Install the “Publish Over SSH” plugin.

-On main dashboard select “Manage Jenkins” and choose “Manage Plugins” menu item.
+On the main dashboard select “Manage Jenkins” and choose the “Manage Plugins” menu item.

-On “Available” tab search for “Publish Over SSH” plugin and install it
+On the “Available” tab search for the “Publish Over SSH” plugin and install it

-2. Configure the job/project to copy artifacts over to NFS server.
+2. Configure the job/project to copy artifacts over to the NFS server.

-On main dashboard select “Manage Jenkins” and choose “Configure System” menu item.
+On the main dashboard select “Manage Jenkins” and choose the “Configure System” menu item.

-Scroll down to Publish over SSH plugin configuration section and configure it to be able to connect to your NFS server:
+Scroll down to Publish over the SSH plugin configuration section and configure it to be able to connect to your NFS server:

-1. Provide a private key (the content of .pem file that you use to connect to the NFS server via SSH/Putty)
+1. Provide a private key (the content of the .pem file that you use to connect to the NFS server via SSH/Putty)

 2. Arbitrary name